jimacasaet/VAE-GAN/README.md

 python3 vae_gan.py continue
 ```

-### Testing
+### Testing the VAE
-To test the functionality of the model:
+To test the functionality of the VAE:
 ```
 python3 vae_gan.py test
 ```

 ### Generation
+To generate images from noise:
 ```
 python3 vae_gan.py generate
 ```